 It is your right to make the final decision on any treatment you are offered, but the choice to stop or refuse treatment of a terminal illness is often resisted by healthcare providers and family.
 When this happens you should be sensitive to their position, but also advocate for your right to decide how to experience the end of your life.
 Although this is not a debate, communication is the key.

-While it is ultimately your call, it will be best if everyone comes around to the same page but it may be a gradual process.
+While it is ultimately your call, it will be best if everyone is on the same page.
+It may be a gradual process.
 To be sensitive to their position, you must first listen carefully to what they say so you know what points you have to make.
 Do research if you have to, but the most important thing is to tell them that this is about your wishes and what is best for you.

 You may reach a point where you just want it to end, but merely stopping treatment will not result in your immediate death.
-You may want your physician to help you die.
+You may want your physician to help you die by prescribing medications to cause your death; physician-assisted suicide — as opposed to euthanasia where the healthcare provider administers the medication.
 Only you can request this; your Healthcare Proxy cannot under any circumstances.
 As you can imagine, it is very controversial.

 While people with a painful terminal condition may eventually find pain medication ineffective, they are rarely among those who request physician-assisted death, nor are those who have intractable suffering for other reasons or are experiencing depression.
 The most common feelings associated with the desire for death are a loss of dignity, the inability to experience any joy or pleasure, and a loss of control of their lives.